Qubic-Qulang/qulang-app/proposal/README.md

 - **Benefit:** Providers and users achieve fair, transparent pricing, aligned directly with actual AI usage, ensuring cost-effectiveness and transparency.

 **3. Provider-Configurable Token Burn Rate**
-- **Feature:** Providers can choose their own token burn rate from predefined tiers, influencing their model’s ranking and visibility on the marketplace.
+- **Feature:** Providers can choose their own token burn rate from predefined tiers, influencing their model's ranking and visibility on the marketplace.

 - **Benefit:** Encourages competition and engagement, rewarding providers who support a higher token burn rate with greater marketplace visibility, driving community-oriented ecosystem growth.